fosterhr/spiceworks-api/README.md

 # Spiceworks API

-This is a web scraper built with Flask and Selenium that extracts data from Spiceworks' endpoints.
+This is a web scraper built with Flask and Selenium that extracts data from Spiceworks.
 The script uses a pool of Selenium drivers to increase the speed of the scraping process.

 ## Installation